 Obesity Treatment Options

-Diet and exercise is extremely important for any weight loss success.
+Diet and weight loss workout is extremely important for any weight loss treatment success.
 However only 2% of obesity sufferers have successful results exclusively with diet and exercise long term.
 Choosing whether surgery is the answer for you requires consultation with a qualified surgeon who can answer your questions, make assessments, and recommendations based on your history, your lifestyle and objectives.

 Obesity surgery simply reduces the amount of food your stomach can hold and decreases your appetite.
 After surgery, most patients experience: